Feature

 Allow-list of tools the agent can use and directories it can access.
 Nothing is enabled by default.
 You grant exactly what's needed, nothing more.
 Learn more →

 Who can talk to this agent?
-Everyone, specific groups, or nobody yet.
-Enterprise feature that maps agent access to your org chart.
+Set visibility to "All Users" or "Restricted" and pick the allowed groups.
+Maps agent access to your org structure.
 Learn more →

 Generic chatbots feel like tools.
 Named agents with consistent characters feel like colleagues.
 That's intentional.